evasilioni/pagantis/README.md

 # pagantis
-# Model in which you gonna operate: Banks have customers.
+# Model which is operated is a Banking model where Banks have customers.
 Customers have accounts.
-Accounts hold money.
+# Accounts hold money.
 Transfers are done between accounts.
-Account holds a list of all transfers.
+Account holds a list of all
+# transfers.
 There can be two types of transfers:
 ● Intra-bank transfers, between accounts of the same bank.
 They don't have commissions, they don't have limits and they always succeed.